fmager/real-time/m0_introduction/s0_intro_to_computing.md

 be used in the guide for GPU code.

 ### Compute APIs
-Some GPU APIs are not for graphics, such as [CUDA](https://en.wikipedia.org/wiki/CUDA) [OpenCL](https://en.wikipedia.org/wiki/OpenCL).
+Some GPU APIs are strictly not for graphics, such as [CUDA](https://en.wikipedia.org/wiki/CUDA) and [OpenCL](https://en.wikipedia.org/wiki/OpenCL).
 OpenCL is cross-platform (works on all GPUs), as well as compiling to FPGAs, DSPs and parallelized CPU code.
 On the other hand CUDA is just for Nvidia GPUs.
 CUDA is widely used in scientific computing and mostly dominates academia.
 Both CUDA and OpenCL have their kernels